tournepivoine/shinpokered-fr/README.md

 - Dome and Wing Fossils in Rock Tunnel B1F don't show properly.
 - The Tradeback Tutor doesn't work properly with Rhydon for reasons likely related to its index number of 1.
 - The Vermilion Passes are very unstable (Faraway warps are weird unless you battle, Citrine outright crashes).
-- The Brunswick Trail Bird event is unfinished, Zapdos causes it to crash.
-- Jessie and James in Mt.
-Moon aren't loaded in properly, making them appear to be invisible.
 - Meltan spawned via the Mystery Box will use the moves of the Pokemon they are replacing.
 - GiveMonName doesn't work properly for the Vermilion Beauty after receiving the Pokemon, jank ensues.
 - Text scrolls immediately when receiving the Pokemon from the Vermilion Beauty.